Breast Health Awareness

 • Women with a higher-than-average risk of breast cancer should start annual screening mammograms at an earlier age and should be offered additional imaging each year.

-If you’re at high risk for breast cancer, you should talk to your doctor about starting annual mammograms at a younger age and consider other screening tools (such as MRI or ultrasound) to maximize the opportunity for early detection.
-While doctors search for better ways to fight breast cancer, there are currently three methods to detecting breast cancer early:
+If you’re at high risk for breast cancer, you should talk to your healthcare provider about starting annual mammograms at a younger age and consider other screening tools (such as MRI or ultrasound) to maximize the opportunity for early detection.
+While the search for better ways to fight breast cancer is ongoing, there are currently three methods to detecting breast cancer early:

 3D Mammogram: Women age 40 and older should have a 3D mammogram every year.
 While 3D mammograms can miss some cancers, they are still a very good way to find a very small breast cancer.